Zarthus/opentdb-rs/README.md

 [![dependency status](https://deps.rs/repo/github/zarthus/opentdb-rs/status.svg)](https://deps.rs/repo/github/zarthus/opentdb-rs)
 [![codecov](https://codecov.io/gh/zarthus/opentdb-rs/branch/master/graph/badge.svg)](https://codecov.io/gh/zarthus/opentdb-rs/branch/master/)

-An implementation of the [Open Trivia Database](https://opentdb.com) API in Rust
+An implementation of the [Open Trivia Database](https://opentdb.com) API in Rust.

+The library is built with forward-compatibility in mind, you can handle your own custom things, provide your own custom base url, and handle custom error codes or elements that MAY be implemented in the future that aren't mapped to the library.

+## Library

 ### Install